terminusdb/terminusdb-docs/md/data-modeling/data-modeling-graph-databases.md

 ## Data query

-Querying a graph database using TerminusDB's [Web Objects Query Language](to-do) (WOQL) is also easier than using SQL.
+Querying a graph database using TerminusDB's [web object Query Language](to-do) (WOQL) is also easier than using SQL.
 The examples below demonstrate retrieving the name of Bob's mother and grandmother.

 ### Query using SQL